theogiraudet/Bookshelf/docs/modules/block.md

   **State**: Blocks are placed in the world.
 ```

-*Replace oak stairs with spruce stairs while preserving states and use a say command when finished:*
+*Example: Replace oak stairs with spruce stairs while preserving states and use a say command when finished:*

 ```mcfunction
 # Setup the input